anandksrao/long_vs_short/exercise.md

 ### Why do the short reads fail?
 Let's assess our genomic sequence with RepeatMasker.
 This tool will allow us to identify any repetitive elements.
-Go to the [RepeatMasker webserver](http://www.repeatmasker.org/cgi-bin/WEBRepeatMasker) and upload your file.
+Go to the [RepeatMasker webserver](http://www.repeatmasker.org/cgi-bin/WEBRepeatMasker) and upload the reference sequence.
+Note, the sequence has to be shorter than 100kb, so you will have to modify the file. *If the run takes too long, try a shorter sequence.*
 Press 'submit sequence'.
 As you can see our sequence is full of repetitive elements.
 This is bad news for short reads and it is most likely the reason for our poor *de-novo* assembly.
 Our long read assembly did just fine it seems.
 It demonstrates that assembly of repetitive genome regions requires long reads that span the entire repeats.

 ### Questions